dataplat/FabricTools/README.md

 The entire history of changes to this module can be find here: [Release Notes](ReleaseNotes.md)

+## Code of Conduct
+This project and everyone participating in it is governed by the [Code of Conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.
+Please report unacceptable behavior to the project team.

 ## Contributing

 Contributions to FabricTools are welcome.

-> Note: In this early stage of development, we are working hard to build strong foundations for this module and further contribution guidance to ensure the quality of this code. **Therefore, please get in touch with us before you commit any code and create a PR.**

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to develop, test and the process for submitting pull requests to us.

 ## Authors